Samon Reider Rodríguez: Career

-On 25 July 2011 he left for A.S.
-Casale Calcio.
+On 25 July 2011 he left for Casale.
 On 7 July Siracusa also announced the signing of Rodríguez but never turned official.

-On 27 August 2012 he signed for Serie D club Matera Calcio.
+On 27 August 2012 he signed for Serie D club Matera.

 He eventually returned to former club Castelfiorentino in the Eccellenza.
 After four years, he signed for Seravezza Pozzi in the Serie D.

 On 15 January 2019, Rodríguez signed for Portuguese side Olhanense.

 On 23 September 2019, he was released from his contract with Reggiana by mutual consent.

 On 1 October 2019 he joined Serie D club Audace Cerignola.
 In the first part of the season (before the definitive stop of the championships due to Covid-19) the player scored 14 goals.

-On 9 August 2020 he joined Serie D club Casarano Calcio.
+On 9 August 2020 he joined Serie D club Casarano.

 In July 2022, Rodríguez signed for newly-promoted Serie D club Livorno, being however released later in December of that year.